zhmcclient/python-zhmcclient/changes/noissue.2.fix.rst

-Dev: Made creation/update of AUTHORS.md tolerant when 'git shortlog' does not show any authors - it then issues a warning and leaves the existing file unchanged.
+Dev: In the make commands to create/update AUTHORS.md, added a reftag to the 'git shortlog' command to fix the issue that without a terminal (e.g. in GitHub Actions), the command did not display any authors.